 Oakland anchors one corner of a sort of Bermuda Triangle around San Francisco Bay where affordable prices go missing.
 The second corner is San Francisco, as famous for its sky-high real estate as it is for Alcatraz and Fisherman's Wharf.
 The third corner is Silicon Valley, home to tech giants handing out six-figure salaries like candy on Halloween.

 Rents and other costs for keeping a roof over one's head are similarly elevated in Oakland.
-Total housing-related expenses are nearly three times higher than the national average, according to C2ER.
-Groceries, utilities and healthcare costs all run about 30% higher than the national average, while transportation costs almost 40% more.
+Total housing-related expenses are almost triple the national average, according to C2ER.
+Groceries, utilities, transportation and healthcare costs all run roughly a third more than what the typical American pays.

-9. Seattle, Washington
+8. Seattle, Washington